Three-dimensional QCD phase diagram in the pNJL model: Results and discussions

 \section{Results and discussions}

 With the theoretical framework described above, we will display how the order parameters, i.e., the chiral condensate, the pion condensate, and the Polyakov loop, evolve with the baryon chemical potential, the isospin chemical potential, and the temperature.
 After discussing the interplay among these order parameters, we will then present the three-dimensional QCD phase diagram.
 Results in the present study based on the pNJL model will also be compared with those from the NJL model.
+In the NJL model with the same parameter values, the Polyakov-loop potential is turned off, and the covariant derivative $D_\mu$ is reduced to $\partial_\mu$ in Eq.~(\ref{PNJL Lagrangian}).